trebeljahr/trebeljahr.com/_booknotes/7-habits.md

 The physical dimension is about taking care of the body.
 Exercise, healthy foods and rest are what we need to have enough of to fulfill that aspect.

 Spiritual renewal is about our inner peace.
 Sitting and reading good literature or listening to nice music can be renewal.
 Meditation, prayer or simply being in nature could be that renewal.
 It's also about reflecting on core values.
 Of taking the time to think and internalize what is important - what our centers and principles are.
 Mental renewal is about continuing education and learning throughout life.
-In a way it can be summarized as Warren Buffets' idea of - going to bed a little wiser than when you woke up.
+In a way, it can be summarized as Warren Buffets' idea of - going to bed a little wiser than when you woke up.
 But it is also about looking inward.

 > It is extremely valuable to train the mind to stand apart and examine its own program.
 That, to me, is the definition of a liberal education - the ability to examine the programs of life against larger questions and purposes and other paradigms.

 > Proactive people can figure out many, many ways to educate themselves.

 Reading is one of the most effective ways of doing this.
-Because one can learn from the best of the last centuries and pick apart and contrast their paradigms with ones owns and that of others, teasing out what is good and true.
+Because one can learn from the best of the last centuries and pick apart and contrast their paradigms with one's own and those of others, teasing out what is good and true.
 Other ways to mentally renew are writing, keeping a clear, concise flow of thoughts, as well as planning and organizing ones life.

-Spending an hour renewing each and every of those 4 aspects a day is what builds a strong character over time.
+Spending an hour renewing every one of those 4 aspects a day is what builds a strong character over time.

 The social renewal is about Habits 4,5 and 6.